-Parents need to know that the character's emotional state and physical activities are described in vivid detail using simple sentences.
+Parents need to know that Early Thunder, by Jean Fritz, is the story of a teen boy who must choose between allegiance to England and support of the rebellious American colonists.
+His emotional state and physical activities are described in vivid detail using simple sentences.

 What's the story?

-When fourteen-year-old Daniel West is forced to choose between allegiance to England and support of the rebellious American colonists, he makes a stunning public declaration that goes beyond mere words.
-Travel back to a volatile time when political conflicts raged throughout the colonies, in this historical novel by Jean Fritz.
-Discover how one boy's brush with danger changes his life's course forever.
+When 14-year-old Daniel West is forced to choose between allegiance to England and support of the rebellious American colonists, he makes a stunning public declaration that goes beyond mere words.
+Travel back to a volatile time when political conflicts raged throughout the colonies, where one boy's brush with danger changes his life's course forever.

 Is it any good?

 As in other Jean Fritz books, the historical details in EARLY THUNDER are authentic, and overall the book is absorbing and dramatic.
-Unlike most of Fritz's books, however, it does not rely on humor to convey its message, and its tone is generally serious.
+Unlike most of Fritz's books, however, its tone is generally serious.
 The title refers to the specter of war looming over the colonies in 1775: Daniel must decide whether he's a Tory, like his father, or a Whig, like his peers.

 Embedded in this solid history lesson is a poignant and timeless coming-of-age story.
 Like many children today, Daniel is a small boy with big burdens.
 Daniel takes a significant step toward adulthood in the book's climax, in which he fights heroically to save the town's boat, engaging in hand-to-hand combat with a British soldier.